WHY THIS MATTERS

 In 2000, the United Nations Security Council unanimously adopted UN Security Council Resolution 1325, which calls for meaningful participation of women in peace and security decision making, and is binding for all UN Member States.
 In 2011, President Obama began to implement the resolution by signing the National Action Plan (NAP) on Women, Peace and Security.
 The NAP works to “empower half the world’s population as equal partners in preventing conflict and building peace in countries threatened by war, violence, and insecurity.”
-The Women’s Leadership Forum members have lobbied to pass the Women, Peace and Security Act through Congress, which would sign Obama’s National Action Plan into law, and ensure that it remains US policy after the next election.
+Women’s Leadership Forum members lobbied to pass the Women, Peace and Security Act through Congress, which signs Obama’s National Action Plan into law, and ensures that it remains US policy after the next election.

 - J Street promotes the participation of women at all levels within its organizational structure and encourages women’s leadership.
 J Street also supports the participation of women and civil society at high levels of policy making and negotiations.